HONDA PCX125 / PCX150

 Not too many other manufacturers have sold scooters this small without a traditional floorboard.
 Kymco’s Downtown 200i is one scooter that uses a similar approach, while Genuine’s Blur 150 / 220 also competes pretty closely.
 Suzuki’s smaller Burgman 200 also fills a similar albeit more luxurious niche.

 The PCX is a stylish and exceptionally practical scooter.
-It’s very well built, boasts a full package of the nice amenities and has a top speed that makes it useful on most roads and even the interstate if you have the PCX150 and a little bravado.
-Honda put together a really well rounded scooter with the PCX 125 with good power, excellent milage, a reasonable MSRP, strong brakes and a generous amount of storage.
+It’s very well built, boasts a full package of the nice amenities and has a top speed that makes it useful on most roads and even the interstate if you have the 150cc version and a little bravado.
+Honda has put together a really well rounded scooter with good power, good looks, excellent milage, a reasonable MSRP, strong brakes and a generous amount of storage.
 It’s easy to see why it won the 2013 MSG Scooter of the Year award for best new scooter.

 OWNER REVIEWS (25) - Browse the PCX 125 / 150 Owner Reviews REVIEW - Add a Review of Your PCX